misterpotts/fabricate/README.md

 - - the crafting systems thatcan be selected to craft from
 - The Actor5E Crafting Tab supports crafting without a recipe for Alchemist's Supplies (v1.6 Alchemical Bombs only)

-## Version 0.2.0
-- Crafting now considers and decrements quantities from owned items in an actor's inventory when crafting and consuming components

 If you'd like to be involved I'd love to have some help!
 I'm always happy to talk to you about how people can contribute.

 # License